NIRCam Imaging Recommended Strategies

 Primary dithers

-Of the primary dither patterns, some of the options recommended for general use are:
+Of the primary dither patterns, some examples of the options recommended for general use are as follows:

 FULLBOX 6TIGHT